mmcdermott/EventStreamGPT/EventStream/data/README.md

 ### Construction

-One can construct an `EventStreamDataset` by passing a configuration object and a `subjects_df`, an `events_df`, and a `measurements_df`.
+One can construct an `EventStream.data.Dataset` by passing a configuration object and a `subjects_df`, an `events_df`, and a `measurements_df`.
 There are several mandatory columns for each dataframe, which can be found in the source documentation.

 ### Saving / Loading

-`EventStreamDatasets` can be efficiently saved and loaded to disk via the instance method `_save` and class method `_load`, both of which use a `pathlib.Path` object pointing to a directory in which the dataset should be saved / loaded.
+`EventStream.data.Datasets` can be efficiently saved and loaded to disk via the instance method `_save` and class method `_load`, both of which use a `pathlib.Path` object pointing to a directory in which the dataset should be saved / loaded.
 For `_save`, this directory is not passed as a parameter, but is specified in the configuration object for the instance.
 For loading, it is passed as a parameter to the function.
 For saving (loading) the dataset will write (read) a number of files and subdirectories to (from) that passed directory.
-Dataframes are stored in a user-specifiable format via a class variable, but for the only current `EventStreamDataset` class, the `Polars` version, we recommend using the `parquet` format and it is the only format supported out of the box.
-The `EventStreamDataset` also saves a vocabulary configuration object to JSON and stores its other attributes via a pickled file produced via `dill`.
+Dataframes are stored in a user-specifiable format via a class variable, but for the only current `EventStream.data.Dataset` class, the `Polars` version, we recommend using the `parquet` format and it is the only format supported out of the box.
+The `EventStream.data.Dataset` also saves a vocabulary configuration object to JSON and stores its other attributes via a pickled file produced via `dill`.
 We plan to further specialize the saving logic to write the internal `config` object to a JSON file instead and to write the fit measurement information to disk in a more translatable format as well. `_save` should only be called after the